 Search logs and spans

-Use the Lucene-powered search bar in Explore to find the exact logs and spans you need, using either typed Lucene or a visual chip builder.
+Use the Lucene-powered search bar in Explore to find the exact logs and spans you need.
+Builder mode supports two input styles — a visual chip builder and a Lucene editor — and you can switch to the DataPrime syntax for advanced pipelines.
 As you search, Explore keeps your query, filters, and UI actions aligned so you can refine results without rebuilding your work.

 Before you begin